hackclub/dungeon-of-the-slack/README.md

 members of the slack can join #slacking-in-the-dungeon to try it themselves.

 You can start a game in that channel by running `/rogue-start`

+Leaderboard is at `/rogue-leaderboard`, or found on the app home.

 ## contribution